mba16hk/Simcyp-R-Workflow/README.md

 # SimRFlow
 A high throughput workflow comprising data collection and simulation of compounds using Certara's Simcyp Simulator.
+To use the full workflow, please contact Certara for a Simcyp License.
+The data collection modules of SimRFlow require no license.

 # The following is an example use of SimRFlow functions